 - Remove overlap (Cmd-F10 in FLS)

-- Change license URL to point at the personal license
+- Change license URL string to point at the personal license

-- Export OTF again with “-NC” (non-commercial) in the file name, in addition to the version number
+- Export OTF font again with “-NC” (non-commercial) in the file name, in addition to the version number

 - Close font without saving file

 Anyhow, in this particular build I missed the “decompose” step, so all overlaps involving composite glyphs (most of them) still overlapping.
 Of course I have fixed this, and am sending revised fonts to my backers.

 Adding kerning is one of the very most tedious tasks in developing a font, if it is done well.
 It is also the final major production task in type design.

 As I am finishing this stage on the Regular style of my Kickstarter typeface Cristoforo, and about to send updated fonts to my backers, I find myself needing to explain what this kerning business is, anyway.
 So I thought I would post something here for general public consumption, and point to it from my latest Kickstarter update.